GSmithApps/podcasts/polymorhism.md

 Why do dynamic typing and dynamic dispatch have to go together?
 Do they not?
 Are they orthogonal?

+julia

+make table

+python doesn't have overloading, except for on num of arguments?

 **previews of next episode and recap**